swaroopch/flask-boilerplate/README.rst

 #.
 Run ``setup/install.sh your.domain.name``
 #.
 That's it.
 Yes, really.
 #.
 Okay, you *do* have to write your code in `flask_application/controllers/frontend.py`.
+#.
+And when you edit your code, use `fab deploy` to upload the latest code to a server.

 Modular
 -------